Yahweh: Portrayal

-Prohibition of depictions of Yahweh are a late idea and entered around the age of the Deuteronomy texts.
+Many scholars argue that prohibition of depictions of Yahweh are a late idea and entered around the age of the Deuteronomy texts.
 There is no universally accepted explanation for such aniconism, and a number of scholars have argued that Yahweh was in fact represented prior to the reforms of Hezekiah and Josiah late in the monarchic period: to quote one study, "[a]n early aniconism, de facto or otherwise, is purely a projection of the post-exilic imagination".
-Other scholars argue that there is no certain evidence of any anthropomorphic representation of Yahweh during the pre-exilic period.
+Other scholars like Theodore.
+J. Lewis, argue that there is no certain evidence of any anthropomorphic representation of Yahweh during the pre-exilic period.